apache/apisix/docs/en/latest/discovery/kubernetes.md

  nodes(service_name)

 **description:** \
-  nodes() function attempts to look up the ngx.shared.DITC for nodes corresponding to service_name, \
+  nodes() function attempts to look up the ngx.shared.DICT for nodes corresponding to service_name, \
   service_name should match pattern: _[namespace]/[name]:[portName]_

   + namespace: The namespace where the kubernetes endpoints is located